-When it comes down to it, you want to use only enough light to meet your needs at the time.
-If you’re just switching eyepieces and need to read the markings, you don’t need a huge bright red light.
+When it comes down to it, you want to use just enough light to meet your needs at the time.
+If you’re just switching eyepieces and need to read the markings, you don’t need a huge, bright red light.
 If you’re trying to read a chart, you might need something a little brighter, but still not anything that’s likely to disturb anyone around you.

 If your light is too bright, you might need to do something to dim it (such as covering some of the front of the light with tape to block all but a small amount of light).
 Some lights do have dimming options, and this is definitely a feature to consider.

-Whatever type you get, I recommend one that’s at least small enough that you can hold it with your mouth for a second or two if you need to.
-Headlamps can be handy, but they have a tendency to be fairly bright, and if you happen to look up at someone, you stand a chance of dazzling their eyes or even messing their night vision up.
+Whatever type you get, I recommend one that’s at least small enough that you can hold it in your mouth for a second or two if you need to.
+Headlamps can be handy, but they have a tendency to be fairly bright, and if you happen to look up at someone, you stand a chance of dazzling their eyes or even messing up their night vision.

 On the other hand, a hand-held can be a real pain if you’re trying to set up or take down your equipment in the dark.
 Of course, there’s nothing saying you can’t have more than one with you to handle different needs.

 I have four that I use fairly regularly.
-My main one this Smith and Wesson tactical flashlight.
-Intended for law enforcement or emergency workers it lasts a long time on a set of batteries, is very rugged, and can be pretty bright.
-The main downsides to this one are that it can be too bright at times, it’s easy to hit the wrong button, and it’s a pain to use (other than holding with my mouth) if I need two hands.
+My main one is this Smith and Wesson tactical flashlight.
+Intended for law enforcement or emergency workers, it lasts a long time on a set of batteries, is very rugged, and can be pretty bright.
+The main downsides to this one are that it can be too bright at times, it’s easy to hit the wrong button, and it’s a pain to use (other than holding it in my mouth) if I need two hands.

 I also have a smaller light similar to this one that’s red only.
 This one isn’t as rugged, but has a lanyard to keep it around my neck.
 It’s fairly bright, but not as bright as the first.
 It’s a good balance between size, reliability, and brightness.

-Next up, I have a headlamp that does both red and white light like this one.
+Next up, I have a headlamp that does both red and white light, like this one.
 It’s ideal when setting up and taking down equipment.
 The rest of the time, I keep it in my kit.
-It can be too bright for reading charts or eyepieces but is good if I have to trek across my club’s dark site to get to the bathroom.
+It can be too bright for reading charts or eyepieces, but it is good if I have to trek across my club’s dark site to get to the bathroom.